dunkmway/Startup/notes.md

 Custom Domain : [startup.duncanmorais.com](http://startup.duncanmorais.com)

+## Certificates
+Caddy just does it for me!
+That's awesome!
+Manually generating the certificates and then having them get signed sucks to do.

 ## Home page
 I want to show something to not signed in people so maybe we show upcoming events.